What to Bring to Burning Man

 There aren't any street lights at Burning Man.
 You need bike lights and a headlamp or lights on yourself in order for the large art cars and other cyclists and people to see you.
 You also need them to guide your own path in the darkness.

-Find ways to light up your body as well, they'll be times at night when you want to park and wander, and if you’re not lit up it’s pretty scary for you and other people who might not see you until the last second.
+Find ways to light up your body as well, both front and back.
+They'll be times at night when you want to park and wander, and if you’re not lit up it’s pretty scary for you and other people who might not see you until the last second.
 Get body LEDs, a headlamp, a lit up backpack, necklaces or bracelets.
 Whatever it is, just make sure you can be seen from the front and back so you don’t get hit by a bike or art car.

 Burning Man is a leave no trace festival.
 Whatever you bring in, you must take with you.
 For this reason people bring their own reusable cup or thermos.
 Different camps have offerings like beer, tea, wine, coffee or water.
 I recommend a cup with a lid to keep things hot or cold, keeps the dust out.
 I also recommend getting a cup with a lanyard, or bringing a carabineer so you can attach it to your backpack or bike as you ride.